Skip to content

 • Flexibility: We opt for clothing pieces that can be mixed and matched to maximize suitcase space.

 • Using eSIMs: Previously, we traveled with a hotspot, but now we always use eSIMs.
-We use MobiMatter because it allows us to compare options from various operators.
-You can also get up to 50% cashback on your first purchase with code TWOBYTHEWORLD.
+We use Holafly because it is simple, is reliable and unlimited.
+You can get your Holafly eSim for your next trip with 5% off..

 • Safety First: In addition to padlocks, we find that using security pouches complicates our daily routine.
 We prefer to carry the minimum amount of items and cash possible.
 It’s also important to have travel insurance, like Heymondo, to ensure that in case of luggage loss or theft, you can get the necessary support.